i-witness/heroku-server/README.md

 - a database holding user details (identifier, email address and demographics) and activity (date, time and location), and;
 - an API allowing communication with the shortcut (reffered to as the `client`).

-## Technical description

-This server consists of:

-- a Node.js backend exposing a REST API written with the Express library;
-- an Angular frontend (i.e. the website), and;
-- a Postgres database.

-### Prerequisites

-Before development, you need to:

-- clone this repository to your machine;
-- install Postgres on your machine, create yourself a user and database, and start the server, and;
-- set the `DATABASE_URL` environment variable to reference your local database by running `export DATABASE_URL=postgres://$(whoami)@localhost:5432/$(whoami)?sslmode=disable` from the terminal.

-### Build pipeline

-1. The developer pushes changes to GitHub.
-2. The GitHub CI action runs all unit tests.
-3. If all tests have succeeded, Heroku builds and deploys the server.

-### Useful commands (npm)

-Execute using `npm run command-name` from the terminal.

-#### `build:dist`

-Build the frontend static files to `dist/`, where they can be served by the backend.
-Runs automatically after `npm install`, in order to deploy using Heroku.

-#### `start:frontend`

-Serve _only_ the frontend at http://localhost:4200, hot-reloading after code changes.
-Useful for frontend development when the backend is not required.

-#### `start`

-Start the backend _and_ frontend at http://localhost:8080 serving both the API endpoints and the frontend.
-Can be run locally for development or by Heroku for production.

-#### `test:chromium`

-Open a Chromium browser, run unit tests and display the results.
-Tests are re-run after code changes.

-#### `test:ci`

-Run unit tests without opening a browser, while using Chrome in the background.
-Used by GitHub for continuous integration (CI).

-#### `prettier:write`

-Format all files in the project.

-### Useful commands (heroku)

-The server can be deployed into production from the terminal using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Contact @TrasheRacer for details.